SaraEkman/Image-Search/README.md

 # Project Title: Image Search with Auth0 and Google Custom Search
 ## Project Description
-This project is a simple web application that allows users to search for images on the internet.
-Users can search for images by entering a search term in the search field and pressing the search button.
-The web application will then display a list of images that match the search term.
-Users can also click on an image to see a larger version of the image.
-The web application uses Auth0 to handle authentication and Google Custom Search to fetch images from the internet.
+This project is a full-stack application that enables image search using the Google Custom Search API.
+Users can log in with their Google or GitHub accounts via Auth0, search for images, see search results with a maximum of 10 images, and save favorite images in a personal list.
+The application is built with React and TypeScript on the client side, and Node.js with Express on the server side.

 ## Features
 - Authentication: Users can log in using their Google or GitHub accounts through Auth0.